 We act — and Allah helps.Sheikh Mohammed Bin Rashid Al Maktoum

-The original Arabic version of Qissati was launched on 14th January 2019, and the English version is expected to hit the shelves before the end of January 2019.
+The original Arabic version of Qissati was launched on 14th January 2019, and the English version was launched a little later; and have since become a bestselling masterpiece.